kdheepak/blog/content/17-pelican-linenumbers.md

+---
-Title:How to add line numbers for code blocks in Pelican Category:blog
+title: How to add line numbers for code blocks in Pelican
+category: blog
-Date: Aug 18 02:00:00 MDT 2015
+date:  Aug 18 02:00:00 MDT 2015
-Modified: Sun Sep 20 10:01:48 MDT 2015
+modified:  Sun Sep 20 10:01:48 MDT 2015
-Tags:pelican
+tags: pelican
-Keywords:How to add line numbers for code blocks in Pelican Summary:Brief tutorial on adding the right css for getting line numbering for code blocks in pelican ...
+keywords: How to add line numbers for code blocks in Pelican
+summary: Brief tutorial on adding the right css for getting line numbering for code blocks in pelican ...
-Alias:/blog/how-to-add-line-numbers-for-code-blocks-in-pelican/
+alias: /blog/how-to-add-line-numbers-for-code-blocks-in-pelican/
+---

 Update : I've removed line numbers because it is selected along with the code if someone wants to copy.
 I'll post here if I find a better solution.